massung/re/README.md

 * `match-string` returns the entire match
 * `match-groups` returns a list of groups
-* `match-captures` returns a vector of extended captured groups, comprising substring, optional name, start index, and end index
+* `match-captures` returns a vector of extended captured groups, each an instance of the `re-capture` class, comprising substring, optional name, start index, and end index
 * `match-pos-start` returns the index where the match began
 * `match-pos-end` returns the index where the match ended

+Further functions exists specialized on the captured groups retrieval:

+* `match-capture-at-index` returns the group at the given index
+* `match-captures-by-name` returns a vector of named captured groups with the given name
+* `match-capture-by-name` returns either the first or the last named captured group with the given name
+* `match-capture-by-name-at-index` returns the `index`-th named captured group
+* `match-has-capture-of-name` return `T` if at least one named captured group with the given name exists, otherwise `NIL`
+* `match-extract-data` procures a generalized access to the captured groups and their data

+The `re-capture` class offers following reader functions:
+* `re-capture-substring` returns the substring of the input string enclosed in the group
+* `re-capture-start-position` returns the start position of the captured group in the input string
+* `re-capture-end-position` returns the end position of the captured group in the input string
+* `re-capture-name` returns the name of the named captured group, or `NIL` if the group is unnamed

 Try peeking into a match...